 – Make patterns using vocabulary cards or playing cards (for numbers or colors).

-- In class, we thread beads of different colors.
-The kids take turns making a pattern everyone can see using paper cut outs.
+– In class, we thread beads of different colors.
+The kids take turns making a pattern everyone can see using paper shapes.
 Everyone strings beads in that pattern and says the colors as they put them on.
 Then the next child makes a pattern.

 – We also make patterns with movements like salto, salto, aplauso, salto, salto, aplauso (jump, jump, clap, jump, jump, clap).

 You can easily make your own printable activities with patterns, and there are lots of websites with free activities too.
 Most of them have little or no written English, so they work well with children learning Spanish.
 Here are a couple I have used, but you can search on Pinterest and find many more.

 Kids Learning Station has printable patterns in color and black and white.
 They are good for colors and shapes.